saurrabh1/audio-downloader/README.md

-## How to Download Astrotalk Call Recording
+## How to Download Audio/Call Recording

 ### Step 1 - Open the Recording URL
 Open the recording link in Chrome.